Efraín Ríos Montt: In Guatemala

+The verdict was celebrated as a landmark victory by Amnesty International, Human Rights Watch, and other international human rights organizations.
+On the other hand, its fairness was attacked by Mary O'Grady, of the Wall Street Journal, who cited the work of sociologist and historian Carlos Sabino on the nature of the state's campaign against the insurgency in the Guatemalan Civil War and mentioned the public opposition to the trial by former guerrilla intellectual Gustavo Porras.

 On 20 May 2013, the Constitutional Court of Guatemala overturned Ríos Montt's conviction on the grounds that he had not been allowed an effective defense during some of the proceedings.
+General Ríos Montt's retrial began in January 2015, but the court later ruled that the proceedings would not be public.
+It also held that no sentence could be pronounced due to Ríos Montt's age and deteriorating physical and mental condition.
+Earlier, Guatemala's forensic authority ruled that Ríos Montt could not defend himself effectively due to dementia.
+The retrial had not been completed when Ríos Montt died in April 2018, and the court, therefore, closed the case against him.
+His co-defendant, former chief of military intelligence José Mauricio Rodríguez Sánchez, was acquitted in September 2018, although the court found that the counter-insurgency strategy of the Guatemalan army had amounted to genocide.

 Anthropologist David Stoll, though granting that large numbers of innocent civilians were killed by the army under Ríos Montt's presidency, questioned both the fairness of 2013 trial and the grounds for the charge of genocide.

-General Ríos Montt's retrial began in January 2015, but the court later ruled that the proceedings would not be public and that no sentence could be carried out on account of the defendant's age and deteriorating physical and mental conditions.
-The retrial had not been completed when Ríos Montt died in April 2018, and the court therefore closed the case against him.
-His co-defendant, former chief of military intelligence José Mauricio Rodríguez Sánchez, was acquitted in September 2018, although the court found that the counter-insurgency strategy of the Guatemalan army had amounted to genocide.
+Stoll has also argued that the cases brought earlier before the Audiencia Nacional of Spain had not progressed because of the difficulty of proving that the crimes committed by the Guatemalan Army had followed an "intent to destroy, in whole or in part” a racial or ethnic group, as required by the international statutes to obtain a conviction for genocide.

 Death

 Ríos Montt died of a heart attack at his home in Guatemala City on April 1, 2018, at the age of 91.
-The incumbent president of Guatemala, Jimmy Morales, expressed his public condolences over the death of General Ríos Montt.
+The then-incumbent president of Guatemala, Jimmy Morales, expressed his public condolences over the death of General Ríos Montt.

 In media and popular culture

 Pamela Yates directed When the Mountains Tremble (1983), a documentary film about the war between the Guatemalan Military and the Mayan Indigenous population of Guatemala.
-Footage from this film was used as forensic evidence in the Guatemalan court for crimes against humanity, in the genocide case against Efraín Ríos Montt.
+Footage from this film was used as forensic evidence in the Guatemalan court for crimes against humanity in the genocide case against Efraín Ríos Montt.

-Granito: How to Nail a Dictator (2011) by Pamela Yates, is a follow-up to When the Mountains Tremble.
+Granito: How to Nail a Dictator (2011) by Pamela Yates is a follow-up to When the Mountains Tremble.

 The University of Southern California's Shoah Foundation, funded by director Steven Spielberg, is undertaking an extensive analysis of the genocidal Guatemalan civil wars, documented by hundreds of filmed interviews with survivors.

 The 2019 Guatemalan horror film La Llorona features a character named Enrique Monteverde, based on Ríos Montt.